tomexiskandar/Copython/README.md

 Issues:

-copython has not able to coy oracle table at the moment due to<br />
+copython has not able to copy oracle table at the moment due to<br />
 error when getting SQLTypeInfo from oracle's ODBC driver.
 I cannot determine<br />
 whether this is an error from pyodbc or ODBC driver.